by Cole DeSantis

 All substances fall into one of two categories.
 Simple substances are substances that do not have parts.
 God, for example, is a simple substance.
 Composite substances are substances that have parts.
 One way in which composite substances can be divided into parts is the fact that some composite substances – such as a being with a bodily or physical existence – can be divided into matter and form.
 Matter, as the physical stuff that a particular thing is made out of, allows for a particular form to express itself in a concrete manner; form gives intelligibility to matter.

 With regard to humans, the matter of the human person is our bodies; the form of the human person is the soul.
 For Aquinas, like Aristotle before him (from whom he drew much of his philosophical inspiration), the term “soul” didn’t refer to some vague ghost-like entity that dwelt within us.
-The term “soul” referred to the essence of a living thing – that is, that which made a living thing alive.
+The term “soul” referred to the form of a living thing – that is, that which made a living thing alive.
 It was the life-force of a thing.
 As Fr.
 Joseph Torchia wrote, “…the matter of the body is related to life as potentiality to act, and the soul is the act whereby the body lives.”
 The soul is what makes the body a living thing as opposed to a corpse or an inanimate object.
 A body enlivened by the soul is a life that has been actualized.
 The soul is thus “the first principle of life,” “the act of the body in a potential state of becoming.”
 The soul, as the life-force of a thing, encompasses or includes all of the capacities necessary for life or existence.
 There are three types of souls in the Aristotelian-Thomistic model: the vegetative soul, found in plants and bacterial life (which includes the capacity to grow, consume nutrients, and reproduce, the most basic characteristics necessary for life); the animal soul, found among non-human animals (which includes all the capacities of the vegetative soul, plus the capacity to move and perceive the outside world via the senses); and the rational soul, found among humans (which includes all the capacities of the vegetative and animal soul, plus the capacity to think rationally).
 Thus, humans being rational creatures, our soul not only animates a particular piece of matter and makes it living, but, as Fr.
 Torchia continues, “is also the intellectual principle of the mind.”

 This is important because it raises a lot of problems concerning the relationship between the mind and the body, which then, in turn, points towards the center of what makes man, man.
 The soul is an incorporeal subsistent reality – that is, the soul is a non-bodily reality; further, the soul, while not a complete substance in itself (the fullness of the human substance comes from the unity of body and soul), operates independently of the body, and is not corrupted by the body, and thus is capable of surviving even if the body should cease to exist (as happens in death).
 More specifically, certain operations of the soul are closely interconnected with and deeply reliant on the body – such as in the case of sense perception – but other functions of the soul – such as understanding – cannot be reducible to merely physical processes.
 Thus, the soul and the body are distinct, but closely connected.
 The soul cannot be thought of as a motor running a vehicle or a human operating a machine, but rather the intellectual and the bodily – the physical and non-physical – in man form one entity.
 In this sense, Aquinas draws from early Christian sources which see the relationship between the body and the soul as a “union without confusion”: two distinct principles which are united together without them being in any way mixed or having one converted into the other.